News

 Living in a residence hall at Elmira College gives you the chance to have a true college experience.
 You get to meet your classmates, other students, join in activities, and just hang out.

-First-year students are generally placed in Anderson or Columbia Halls and upperclassmen can choose a hall, one of the Cottages, a suite-style or even a single room.
-Wherever you stay, it will soon become your home on campus.
+First-year students are typically placed in Anderson, Columbia, or Tompkins Halls, while upperclassmen can choose from a residence hall, one of the Cottages apartments, a suite-style room, or even a single room.
+Wherever you stay, it will quickly become your home on campus.

-More than a place to sleep, your residence hall is a place to relax, study and connect with friends.
-In each residence, there is a free washer and dryer, along with a TV lounge.
-Depending on which hall you live in, you can play piano, challenge your neighbor to a ping-pong match, chill in front of the fireplace, or shoot a game of pool.
-Each hall has unique amenities, warmth, and charm, such as:
+Depending on which hall you call home, you might play piano, challenge a neighbor to a ping-pong match, unwind by the fireplace, or shoot a game of pool.
+Every hall has its own unique amenities, warmth, and charm such as:

 A variety of campus student housing options are available for upperclassmen at Elmira College.